gsidhu/nse-intraday-data/README.md

 This repository contains intraday data for Nifty and Bank Nifty at a one-minute timeframe, organized by year, month, and day.
 The data is intended for use in backtesting trading strategies.

+## About Unofficed Community

+This tool has been developed to cater to the needs of the [Unofficed](https://www.unofficed.com/)  community.
+Unofficed is a vibrant community of traders, developers, and enthusiasts passionate about financial markets and trading strategies.

+Visit the [Unofficed Community Chat](https://www.unofficed.com/chat/) to engage in discussions, share insights, and collaborate with fellow members.
+Join the community to explore a wealth of knowledge and resources related to trading and financial markets.

 ## Folder Structure

 The data is organized in the following folder structure: